Computing mixed volume and all mixed cells in quermassintegral time: The main algorithm

-\rev{We can prove the first part of Theorem~\ref{main}:}
+We can prove the first part of Theorem~\ref{main}:

-\rev{\begin{lemma} Let $d_i = \dim \conv{A_i}$ and $V_i = d_i! \vol_{d_i} \conv{A_i})$.
+\begin{lemma} Let $d_i = \dim \conv{A_i}$ and $V_i = d_i! \vol {\conv{A_i}}_{d_i} $.
 Let

-The algorithm {\sc AllMixedCellsFull} performs at most $O(T+T')$ arithmetic operations. \end{lemma}}
+The algorithm {\sc AllMixedCellsFull} performs at most $O(T+T')$ arithmetic operations. \end{lemma}

-\begin{proof} \rev{Uniform random numbers $b(i,a)$ and $H_i$ can be obtained at unit cost.
+\begin{proof} Uniform random numbers $b(i,a)$ and $H_i$ can be obtained at unit cost.
 To produce the matrix $Q \in SO(n)$, one first produces a random matrix $A$, where each coordinate $A_{ij}$ is an independently distributed $N(0,1)$ random numbers.
 By using standard algorithms like the Box-Müller method, one obtains each $A_{ij}$ within bounded cost.
-Then, $Q$ may be produced by computing the QR factorization of $A$, or equivalently be Gram-Schmidt orthonormalization of the columns of $A$.}
+Then, $Q$ may be produced by computing the QR factorization of $A$, or equivalently be Gram-Schmidt orthonormalization of the columns of $A$.

-\rev{ Computing the dimension $d_i$ of each $A_i$ is easy.
+Computing the dimension $d_i$ of each $A_i$ is easy.
 There are at most

-lower facets to explore, and the first one can be found by standard linear programming techniques.
+lower \revc{faces} to explore, and the first one can be found by standard linear programming techniques.
 The cost of each exploration step is bounded by Lemma~\ref{cost:nbhd}(1).
-Therefore, the total cost is $O(T')$. }
+Therefore, the total cost is $O(T')$.

-\rev{ The last call to {\sc AllMixedCells} must explore $\# \mathcal V = \sum v_i$ lower facets, and the cost of exploring each one was bounded in Lemma~\ref{cost:nbhd}(2).
-The total cost of this step is therefore $O(T)$. } \end{proof}
+The last call to {\sc AllMixedCells} must explore $\# \mathcal V = \sum v_i$ lower \revc{faces}, and the cost of exploring each one was bounded in Lemma~\ref{cost:nbhd}(2).
+The total cost of this step is therefore $O(T)$. \end{proof}

+\revb{\begin{remark}The Box-Müller method requires the use of a logarithm, a square root, sine and cosine.
+The Gram-Schmidt method or QR factorization uses square roots.
+Rather than approximating those functions, I assumed that they are available at unique cost. \end{remark}}